 Changes to Medicaid

-But even though the federal government does not require states to expand Medicaid eligibility, some have.
-Idaho, Nebraska and Utah have extended eligibility to anyone making less than 133% of the federal poverty level depending on household size.
+While the federal government does not require states to expand Medicaid eligibility, some have.

 How to Apply for Medicaid